OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-WmiObject.md

 local computer, the fully qualified domain name is required.

 The default is the local computer.
-To specify the local computer, such as in a list of computer names, use "localhost", the local computer name, or a dot (.).
+To specify the local computer, such as in a list of computer names, use `localhost`, the local computer name, or a dot (`.`).

+When specifying a remote computer, your current account or the one you specify with the **Credential** parameter must have appropriate permissions to access the information.

 This parameter does not rely on Windows PowerShell remoting, which uses WS-Management.
 You can use the **ComputerName** parameter of `Get-WmiObject` even if your computer is not configured to run